Rules

 Mercy Rule

 The mercy rule is 20 runs after 1 complete inning, 15 runs after 2 innings, and 10 runs after 3 innings.
-A 10-run mercy rule will remain in effect for the remainder of that game.
 If a team's lead satisfies these differentials at the end of a complete inning, that team is deemed the winner.
-If a game exceeds the 35-minute mark, the current inning will be deemed the final inning, regardless of the score.

 Hits

-• A fair ball that passes all eligible infielders (see below) and enters the outfield before being fielded by an outfielder will be ruled an outfield single.
+- A batted ball that gets past all eligible infielders (see below) and does not reach the fence is ruled an outfield single.
 Infielders may attempt to make plays on deep ground balls, provided the ball is fielded within the general infield area and the throw is made in a timely manner.
-The reasonableness of such plays is up to the commissioner's discretion.
+As a general guideline, an infielder may make a play on a ground ball as long as they have not fully turned their back while pursuing it.
+The reasonableness of such plays is determined at the commissioner’s discretion.

-• A ball that rolls or bounces into the fence is ruled a double.
+- A batted ball that rolls or bounces into the fence is ruled a double.
 This includes balls deflected by fielders that hit the fence after touching the ground at some point.

-• A ball hitting the wall in the air is ruled a triple.
+- A batted ball that hits the wall in the air is ruled a triple.
 This includes balls deflected by fielders that hit the fence without touching the ground at any point.

-• A ball that flies over the outfield fence in fair territory is ruled a home run.
+- A batted ball that flies over the outfield fence in fair territory is ruled a home run.
 This includes balls deflected by fielders that clear the fence without touching the ground at any point and balls that hit the top of the wall before going over.

 Tagging Up

-With runners on third and/or second base and less than 2 outs, a team may try and advance the runners on a fly ball.
+With runners on second and/or third base and less than 2 outs, a team may attempt to advance those runners by tagging up on a fly ball or pop-up.
 When the ball is in the air, the offensive team can yell “TAG” to activate the runners.
 If the fielder who catches the fly ball throws and hits the backstop or strike zone in the air (see the Infield Throwing Outs section for what counts as the backstop and strike zone), the lead runner will be out.
 If the throw is not successfully made, runners on second and/or third will advance one base.
 The throw to the zone or backstop must be made within a reasonable time.
 In general, the fielder is allotted 2-3 seconds or 1-2 shuffles to make a throw.
 The timeliness of this throw is adjudicated by a commissioner or the batting team if no commissioner is present.
+New this season: The defense may choose to deploy a cutoff man on tag up attempts.
+To use a cutoff man, the fielder who catches the batted ball throws it to another defender covering second base.
+If that other defender throws and successfully hits the strike zone, just like on a triple play, the lead runner will be out.
+If the throw from the cutoff man misses the strike zone, the runners on second and/or third will advance one base.

 Total Bases

 Total bases are determined by the outcome of the batter’s plate appearance.
-The batter does not earn a base when he reaches via fielder’s choice.
-There are no errors.
+The batter does not earn a base when he reaches via a walk or fielder’s choice.
+There are no errors in TWBL; a "dirty" hit grants the same total bases as a clean hit.

 The Pitcher